Averøy Municipality: History

 The municipality of Averøy has many historic landmarks, like the Bremsnes cave with Mesolithic findings from the Fosna culture.
 Langøyneset, now a remote fishing community, was once a bustling port along the main coastal route, and the site of the Compromise of 1040 between King Magnus I and the farmers along the coast.
 Also, the Medieval Kvernes Stave Church (built around 1300–1350).

 Geography

 The municipality includes the main island of Averøya plus many smaller surrounding islands.
 Kristiansund Municipality lies to the east, Gjemnes Municipality is to the south, and Hustadvika Municipality is to the west.
 The highest point in the municipality is the 751.03 m tall mountain Mekknøken, near the southern shore of the island of Averøya.

 Government

 Averøy Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.
+Waste management was provided by the inter-municipal agency Nordmøre Interkommunale Renovasjonsselskap until 2020, after which it merged into ReMidt.
+Waste collection has since 2018 been operated by ReTrans Midt.